Kennel Cough in Dogs

 Kennel cough, also known as canine infectious tracheobronchitis, is a highly contagious infection of the respiratory tract.
+The infection is typically spread at dog parks and kennels.
 While rarely lethal, it can cause complications in puppies and in dogs with compromised immune systems.

 There may also be other signs, such as the following: